 1b.
-Chipola College shall waive out of state fees for an honorably discharged Veteran of the US Armed Forces, the US Reserved Forces or the National Guard who physically resides in the state of Florida while enrolled in this institution.
+Chipola College shall waive out of state fees for an honorably discharged Veteran of the US Armed Forces, the US Reserved Forces or the National Guard or any other student who is entitled to and uses educational assistance provided by the United States Department of Veterans Affairs who physically resides in the state of Florida while enrolled in this institution.
 Tuition and fees charged to Veterans who qualify for the out-of-state fee waiver under this section may not exceed the tuition and fees charged to a resident student.
-The waiver is applicable for 110% of the required credit hours of the degree or certificate program for which the student is enrolled.

-2. Full-time instructional and administrative personnel employed by the state public school system, community college system, or university system (spouse and dependent children included).

-3. Latin American and Caribbean full-time students on federal or state scholarships.

-4. Full-time employees of state agencies or political subdivisions of the state when the student fees are paid by the agency or subdivision for the purpose of job-related law enforcement or corrections training.

-5. Qualified beneficiaries under the Florida Pre-Paid Postsecondary Expense Program as provided in Florida Statute 240.551(7)(a).

-6. A student who intends to make Florida his/her permanent home and is married to an individual who meets the requirements for classification as a resident for tuition purposes.
+- 2. Full-time instructional and administrative personnel employed by the state public school system, community college system, or university system (spouse and dependent children included). - 3.
+Latin American and Caribbean full-time students on federal or state scholarships. - 4.
+Full-time employees of state agencies or political subdivisions of the state when the student fees are paid by the agency or subdivision for the purpose of job-related law enforcement or corrections training. - 5.
+Qualified beneficiaries under the Florida Pre-Paid Postsecondary Expense Program as provided in Florida Statute 240.551(7)(a). - 6.
+A student who intends to make Florida his/her permanent home and is married to an individual who meets the requirements for classification as a resident for tuition purposes.